dair-ai/Prompt-Engineering-Guide/guides/prompts-basic-usage.md

 41 is an odd number.
 ```

 Much better, right?
-By the way, I tried this a couple of times and the system sometime fails.
-If you provide a better instruction combined with examples, it might help get more accurate results.
+By the way, I tried this a couple of times and the system sometimes fails.
+If you provide better instruction combined with examples, it might help get more accurate results.

 We will continue to include more examples of common applications in this section of the guide.